xyproto/purefunction/README.md

         return a + b
     }

-If this module believes that a function is pure, it must be correct, but if in doubt, it should mark a function as non-pure.
-False negatives are okay, but not false positives.
+Functions are filtered out if they have non-pure indicators.
+The ones that are left are considered pure.
+There may be false negatives, but not false positives.